rmagatti/auto-session/README.md

 :AutoSession search " opens a session picker, see Config.session_lens.picker :AutoSession deletePicker " opens a vim.ui.select picker to choose a session to delete.
 ```

+`AutoSession restart` requires Neovim's native restart protocol (available in 0.12.5
+and newer compatible builds) and an attached UI.
+It manually saves and restores the current session,
+including its name, git/custom tag, hooks, extra commands/data, and configured
+per-session ShaDa.
+It works with `auto_save` and `auto_restore` disabled without
+force-enabling either setting.
+The restarted editor reloads your normal config;
+runtime-only toggles reset.
+As with other manual commands, returning `false` from
+a pre-save or pre-restore hook does not cancel it.

+Save or discard any unsaved buffer changes first; there is no force variant.
+Save errors stop the restart.
+Native `:restart` and `:restart!` stay under Neovim's
+control: AutoSession skips its automatic exit save and startup restore (including
+`no_restore` hooks) for both commands on builds exposing the native restart reasons.
+Regular quit/start behavior is unchanged.

 ## 📖 Details